 The first step in getting an Apostille certificate for your company’s documents is filing the proper paperwork and paying the appropriate filing fee.
 Fortunately, it’s possible to expedite this process and have your documents processed in a matter of days.
 You can file your documents with the Secretary of State’s office in your state, and they will be reviewed and stamped by a professional Apostille service.
 Once approved, your documents will be returned to you via courier or mail.

 Another important step is to submit the original documents along with your Apostille request.
 Doing this will save you time when you have to go back and forth between filing departments.
 It’s also important to make sure that your documents are notarized or certified.
 Fortunately, this step can be done online.

 Apostille Processing Fees

 Articles of incorporation are a set of legal documents.
-Other names for them include corporate charter, articles of association, and certificate of incorporation.
+Other names for them include corporate charters, articles of association, and certificates of incorporation.
 These documents require authentication and are recognized internationally.
-To get yours authenticated, contact the Secretary of State and arrange for the Apostille.
+To get yours authenticated, contact the Secretary of State and arrange for the apostille.

 Requirements for obtaining an apostille

 Apostille is a recognized method of document authentication.
 It is used in various legal applications including international trade.
 It is usually applied with the Articles of Incorporation and Organization.
 This process is quick and efficient, and documents are submitted to the correct offices and kept secure.

 To obtain an apostille, you must have the original document or a certified copy.
 After this, you must submit your request to the issuing agency.
 Most agencies provide an online form that you can fill out and submit.
 You will need to provide information about the company and the country in which you wish to use the document.
 There is a small fee for the apostille, which varies by state.
 In Connecticut, the government fee is $40.